Chess variant: Computer variant chess

+Equipment

+Standard chess sets may be used for the classic pieces, but players must also acquire four new distinct looking chessmen to represent the black and white chancellor and archbishops.
+Specialized chessmen created for these type of variants can be found in hobbyist, board game shops and online craft shops.
+Some knighted chess variants were produced as full chess sets, like Gothic Chess, and Omega Chess, but most of these are hard to find and out of print.

+As such, most hobbyists make their own custom sets.
+One can also alter, customize or paint regular chess pieces to make them appear distinctive.
+Another option would be to use specific chessmen from chess sets made in a very different style than the standard Staunton chess set, like the English Barleycorn, Lund pattern or Selenus styles.
+Other options include using RPG figurines and 3D printed pieces.

+The knighted variants which make use of standard 8x8 chessboards like Seirawan chess and Neo-chess pose no problem for players seeking to try these variants on their common chess boards.
+Other variants require customized boards which are not easily available (such as 10x8).
+For 10x10 board variants, an international draughts board can be used as a stand in, while for 9x9 variants, a Shogi board can be used.
+One can also buy inexpensive chess boards made of card stock, vinyl or mousepad material and cut them into pieces which can then be reassembled to accommodate different board sizes.

 Chess variants in fiction

 Chess variants have been invented in various fiction.
 In The Chessmen of Mars author Edgar Rice Burroughs describes Jetan which depicts a war between two races of Martian.
 An appendix fully defines the rules of the game.

 More commonly specifics of fictional variants are not detailed in the original works, though several have been codified into playable games by fans.
 An example of this is Tri-Dimensional Chess from Star Trek.
 On-screen play was not conducted to any specific rules, but a comprehensive rulebook has been since developed.
 Another well known example of fictional chess-like game are the Star Wars holochess, or dejarik.

 Chess boxing, a hybrid sport of chess and boxing, was depicted in Froid Équateur, a 1992 comic by Enki Bilal and was developed into a real sport in the early 21st century.

-Fictional chess variants can involve fantastical or dangerous elements that cannot be implemented in real life.
-The Chessmen of Mars describes a form of Jetan where the pieces are human beings and captures are replaced by fights to the death between them.
+Fictional chess variants can involve fantastical or dangerous elements.
+The Chessmen of Mars also describes a form of Jetan where the pieces are human beings and captures are replaced by fights to the death between them.
 The Doctor Who episode "The Wedding of River Song" depicts "Live Chess", which introduces potentially lethal electric currents into the game.